Tschucki/pr0gramm-tldr/README.md

 ### OCR
 The application is also capable of Optical Character Recognition (OCR) technology to extract text from images and summarize it.

+### Video Subtitles
+The bot can also process video subtitles to generate a summary of the video content.

 ## LICENSE
 This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details